-- $\underline{\mbox{(a)}}$ The commission may adopt rules to implement this subsection. - (b) A person who violates this subsection commits a misdemeanor of the first degree, punishable as provided in s.
+- (a) The commission may adopt rules to implement this subsection. - (b) A person who violates this subsection commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
-775.083. - (3) A livery may not knowingly lease, hire, or rent a vessel to any person: - (a) When the number of persons intending to use the vessel exceeds the number considered to constitute a maximum safety load for the vessel as specified on the authorized persons capacity plate of the vessel. - (b) When the horsepower of the motor exceeds the capacity of the vessel. - (c) When the vessel does not contain the $\frac{\text{required}}{\text{required}}$ safety equipment required under s.
-327.50. - (d) When the vessel is not seaworthy, is a derelict vessel as defined in s.
+775.083. - (3) A livery may not knowingly lease, hire, or rent a vessel to any person: - (a) When the number of persons intending to use the vessel exceeds the number considered to constitute a maximum safety load for the vessel as specified on the authorized persons capacity plate of the vessel. - (b) When the horsepower of the motor exceeds the capacity of the vessel.

+(c) When the vessel does not contain the required safety equipment required under s.
+327.50.

+- (d) When the vessel is not seaworthy, is a derelict vessel as defined in s.
 823.11, or is at risk of becoming derelict as provided in s.
-327.4107. - (e) When the vessel is equipped with a motor of 10 horsepower or greater, Unless the livery provides pre-rental prerental or pre-ride preride instruction in compliance with rules established by the commission.
-The instruction must include that includes, but need not be limited to: - 1.
-Operational characteristics of the vessel to be rented. - 2.
-Safe vessel operation and vessel right-of-way. - 3.
-The responsibility of the vessel operator for the safe and proper operation of the vessel. - 4.
-Local characteristics of the waterway where the vessel will be operated, such as navigational hazards, the presence of boating-restricted areas, and water depths.

-5. Emergency procedures such as appropriate responses to capsizing, falls overboard, taking on water, and vessel accidents.
+327.4107. - (e) When the vessel is equipped with a motor of 10 horsepower or greater, Unless the livery provides pre-rental prevental or pre-ride previde instruction in compliance with rules established by the commission. - 1.
+The instruction must include that includes, but need not be limited to: - $\underline{a.1.}$ Operational characteristics of the vessel to be rented. - b.2.
+Safe vessel operation and vessel right-of-way. - $\underline{\text{c.3.}}$ The responsibility of the vessel operator for the safe and proper operation of the vessel. - d.4.
+Local characteristics of the waterway where the vessel will be operated, such as navigational hazards, the presence of boating-restricted areas, and water depths. - e.
+Emergency procedures, such as appropriate responses to capsizing, falls overboard, taking on water, and vessel accidents. - 2.
+Any person receiving instruction in the safe handling of livery vessels pursuant to this paragraph must provide the livery with a written statement attesting to each component of the instruction. - a.
+The commission shall establish by rule the content of the statement form. - b.
+The statement form must be signed by the individual providing the instruction.